GoogleChrome/web.dev/src/site/content/en/learn/pwa/caching/index.md

 ---
 title: Caching
 description: >
-  With the Cache Storage API, you can ask the browser to download, store, delete or update assets on the device.
-The engine can then serve these assets on the device without needing a network request.
+  You can use the Cache Storage API to download, store, delete or update assets on the device.
+Then these assets can be served on the device without needing a network request.
 authors:
   - firt
 date: 2021-12-03